Billionaire Profile

 Equal Opportunity

-Believes in creating equal opportunities for all, especially for children.
+Believes in creating equal opportunities for all, regardless of birth circumstances.